Heart Lake Hike Near Shasta

 Heart Lake is a small heart-shaped alpine lake perched in the mountain above Castle Lake.
-The short one-mile hike to reach the lake is almost as beautiful as the lake itself.
+The Heart Lake hike near Shasta is definitely something to add to your Northern California bucket list.
+The short one-mile hike to reach Heart Lake is almost as beautiful as the lake itself.
 Hikers are treated to alpine vistas and stellar views of Mount Shasta as they climb nearly 700 feet in less than one-mile.
 When you reach the lake, dip your toes into the water and take in the views to the south, as the lake’s infinity pool-like edge seems to drop into the base of Mount Shasta.

 This popular hike isn’t signed very well and the lake can be an adventure to find.
 Download my GPS tracks from CalTopo in case you get lost or need some help navigating to the lake.